CompEvol/sampled-ancestors/README.md

 sampled-ancestors
 =================

-Beast 2 package for handling phylogenetic time trees with direct ancestors
+This BEAST2 package provides MCMC proposals and post-processing tools for samples of trees containing sampled ancestors.